 \begin{theo} Let $X$ be a smooth Fano threefold defined over an algebraically closed field $k$ of characteristic $0$ such that $\Pic(X)=\bZ H$, $-K_X=2H$ and $H^3=1$.
 Assume that $X$ is general in its moduli.
 Let $\overline M_{0, 0}(X, d)$ be the moduli space of stable maps of $H$-degree $d$.
 Assume that $d \geq 2$.
 Then $\overline M_{0, 0}(X, d)$ consists of two irreducible components: such that a general element $(C, f)\in\cR_d$ is a birational stable map from an irreducible curve to the image and any element $(C, f)\in\cN_d$ is a stable map of degree $d$ to a line in $X$. \end{theo}

 Our proof is based on induction on $d$.
 The inductive step is completed by combining \cite{LT19} and \cite{BLRT}, thus our task here is to prove the base cases, i.e., when $d = 1$ and $d = 2$.
 When $d = 1$, $\overline M_{0, 0}(X, 1)$ is irreducible by work of Tikhomirov (\cite{T}).
-Hence our efforts will be focused on the irreducibility of the space of $H$-conics.
+Hence our efforts will be focused on the irreducibility of the space of $H$-conics mapping birationally to the image.
 This will be done by establishing Movable Bend and Break for $H$-conics which is outside of the degree range of Movable Bend and Break proved in \cite{BLRT}.

 As corollaries we confirm Geometric Manin's conjecture and enumerativity of certain Gromov-Witten invariants for general del Pezzo threefolds of Picard rank $1$ and degree $1$.
 See Section~\ref{sec:applications} for more details.